Americans with Disabilities Act (ADA)

-The American Disabilities Act (ADA) guarantees a blind, deaf, or physically disabled person the legal right to be accompanied by a service animal in all areas open to the general public.
+The Americans with Disabilities Act (ADA) guarantees a blind, deaf, or physically disabled person the legal right to be accompanied by a service animal in all areas open to the general public.
 Service animal means any guide dog, signal dog, or other animal individually trained to do work or perform tasks for the benefit of an individual with a disability, including but not limited to guiding individuals with impaired hearing to intruders or sounds, providing minimal protection or rescue work, pulling a wheelchair or fetching items.

 Public Access and State Laws

-You may directly access the State Laws regarding Dog Guides, Hearing Dogs, Service Dogs and accessibility. for North Dakota and surrounding areas.
+You may directly access the State Laws regarding Dog Guides, Hearing Dogs, Service Dogs and accessibility for North Dakota and surrounding areas.
 Some of these documents requires Adobe or other PDF reader.

 North Dakota Legislature Updates Law Regarding Assistance Dog Access

 In response to prompting by Great Plains Assistance Dogs Foundation, Inc. ( Service Dogs for America) North Dakota Senator Robert Erbele and Representative Pam Gullison initiated legislation to update North Dakota law.
 North Dakota Century Code [chapter 25-13] has undergone proposed changes as they pertain to assistance dog access.